How to turn up in a suit

 4. Know that sizing is in free fall

 Due to the globalized nature of the fashion industry, there is no uniform metric by which clothing sizes are determined.
-It’s always best to fit clothes before purchasing, and know your measurements when shopping online.
+If you have the head space to remember which size works for you from which brand, always be cautious, because it’s really just arbitrary numbers.
+It’s best to fit your clothes before purchasing, and know your measurements when shopping online.
+Having a good relationship with your tailor will also help to adjust your suit for a perfect fit.

 Fifth, definitely remove any visible tacks